-Our retrospective cohort study methodically enrolled patients diagnosed with PAH at a highvolume tertiary care center in the USA, from January 2015 and December 2019.
-These patients started treatment with intravenous (IV) epoprostenol or IV/ subcutaneous (SC) treprostinil as part of their management plan.
+Our retrospective cohort study methodically enrolled patients diagnosed with Pulmonary Arterial Hypertension (PAH) at a high-volume tertiary care center in the United States, from 2016 to 2023.
+These patients initiated treatment with IV epoprostenol or IV/SC treprostinil as part of their management plan.

-The study encompassed a comprehensive review of patient data including: 1) echocardiographic assessments for cardiac structure and function; 2)
+The study encompassed a comprehensive review of patient data including:

-right heart catheterization for direct hemodynamic measurements; 3) World Health Organization functional class evaluations to determine disease severity; 4) six-minute walk distance tests to assess exercise capacity; and 5) brain natriuretic peptide (BNP) levels as a biomarker for cardiac strain.
-Additional markers and tests were also considered, including: 1) N-terminal prohormone of brain natriuretic peptide (NT-proBNP) as an alternative to BNP for assessing cardiac stress; 2) cardiac magnetic resonance imaging for detailed structural and functional analysis, when available; and 3) serum markers of inflammation (e.g., C-reactive protein) and cardiac injury (e.g., troponins) that could correlate with disease progression and treatment response.
+- Echocardiographic assessments for cardiac structure and function. - Right heart catheterization for direct hemodynamic measurements. - World Health Organization (WHO) functional class evaluations to determine disease severity. - Six-minute walk distance (6MWD) tests to assess exercise capacity. - Brain Natriuretic Peptide (BNP) levels as a biomarker for cardiac strain.

+Additional markers and tests were also considered, including:

+- NT-proBNP as an alternative to BNP for assessing cardiac stress. - Cardiac MRI for detailed structural and functional analysis, when available. - Serum markers of inflammation (e.g., CRP) and cardiac injury (e.g., troponins) that could correlate with disease progression and treatment response.

-The timing of these evaluations was at the attending cardiologist's discretion.
+Timing of these evaluations was at the attending cardiologist's discretion.
 A significant follow-up point was defined by the first post-treatment echocardiogram, which occurred a minimum of 90 days after starting IV/SC therapy.
 Survival outcomes were correlated with baseline and first follow-up hemodynamic, echocardiographic parameters, and biochemical markers, analyzing the impact of parenteral prostanoid therapy.

+Inclusion Criteria:

-Inclusion criteria included: patients diagnosed with PAH (as per the European Society of Cardiology and the European Respiratory Society guidelines) between January 2015 and December 2019; aged ≥ 18 years; and had undergone at least one form of PAH-specific therapy, including but not limited to, endothelin receptor antagonists, phosphodiesterase type 5 inhibitors, or prostacyclin analogs.
+- Patients diagnosed with PAH (as per the European Society of Cardiology and the European Respiratory Society guidelines) between January 2015 and December 2019. - Age 18 years and above. - Undergone at least one form of PAH-specific therapy, including but not limited to, endothelin receptor antagonists, phosphodiesterase type 5 inhibitors, or prostacyclin analogs.